Planting Instructions

 STEP 4

-Fill the hole up with the remaining soil/compost mixture and then add more water to prevent air pockets.
-Tamp the soil gently as you fill to remove any air gaps.
+Fill the hole up with the remaining soil/compost mixture and add more water to prevent air pockets.
+Tamp the soil gently as you fill it to remove any air gaps.

-TIP: During the first year, you will need to water your tree more often than a well-established tree.
-The first two weeks after planting will be the most crucial to survival, so keep your trees properly irrigated.
+TIP: During the first year, you will water your tree more often than a well-established tree.
+The first two weeks after planting will be crucial to survival, so keep your trees properly irrigated.
 Before watering, test the soil with your finger to see if it is dry.
-Too much water can prevent root growth and drown the tree just as too little water will dehydrate it.
-It is better to let the first few inches of soil dry out and then water deeply and thoroughly between watering rather than keeping your tree on a drip system.
+Too much water can prevent root growth and drown the tree, just as too little water will dehydrate it.
+It is better to allow the first few inches of soil to dry out and then water deeply and thoroughly between watering rather than keeping your tree on a drip system.

 STEP 5